-A screw terminal breakout and protoype board for D1 Mini ESP8266 boardsDesigned by Brian Lough, Ships from Ireland
+A screw terminal breakout and protoype board for D1 Mini ESP8266 boardsDesigned by Brian Lough in Ireland

 What is it?
 It is a screw terminal breakout and prototype for the Wemos D1 Mini style ESP8266 boards.
 Each pin of the D1 Mini is broken out to its own screw terminal, plus there are some additional...Read More…